-Top 8 Essential Website Optimization Strategies
+Top 10 Essential Website Optimization Strategies

 Conclusion

-The mounds of information and disinformation served up daily in various marketing feeds can be overwhelming.
+Because the internet has no expiration date, mounds of information and disinformation are served up daily in various search queries.

-If you aren’t careful it can lead to analysis paralysis and nothing gets done.
+If you aren’t careful, implementing bad or outdated advice can lead to disastrous results.

-That said, if you just focus on these eight essentials you will set yourself up for success this year and beyond.
+Do yourself a favor and just focus on these 10 essentials.
+By doing so, you will be setting yourself up for long-term success.

 More Resources:

-- A Complete SEO Checklist for Website Owners
+- The Complete Guide To On-Page SEO